irondrive/andromeda-server/README.md

 From here you will probably want to create and use a session with your new account.
 See the accounts app wiki for more information.

 #### Database Config
-`server dbconf` will store the new configuration file (Config.php) by default in the core/database folder.
+The `server dbconf` command will store the new configuration file (Config.php) by default in the core/database folder.
 When Andromeda runs it checks `core/database`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for the config file.

 For example to create and use an SQLite database - `php index.php server dbconf --driver sqlite --dbpath mydata.s3db`.
 SQLite is only recommended for testing or tiny deployments.